 November 9, 2012 (JUBA) – South Sudan president Salva Kiir Mayardit Friday gave the go-ahead for the formation of Abyei interim administration where a Misseriya could be appointed as speaker of the region’s assembly.

-- Luka Biong (right) speaks at a press conference as Edward Lino (left) pays attention to his remarks, in Juba, South Sudan, 15 May 2012 (ST)
+- Luka Biong (right) speaks at a press conference as Edward Lino (left) listens on in Juba, South Sudan on 15 May 2012 (ST)

 In accordance with an agreement on Temporary Arrangements for the Administration and Security of the Abyei Area signed on 20 June 2011 following the seizure of Abyei by the Sudanese army, Juba will appoint the Chief Administrator, while Khartoum will slect the Speaker of the legislative assembly.

 In its latest decisions, the African Union Peace and Security Council gave the two parties a delay of six weeks to reach an agreement over the Abyei issue based on a proposal prepared by the mediation to hold the referendum in October 2013.
 The ministerial meeting also demanded to form the interim administration.

 Juba in the past blocked the process asking Khartoum to appoint a Ngok Dinka member of the National Congress Party (NCP) to the position of speaker, but the Sudanese presidency rejected such request.